agoering/spice-pinball/instructors/instructors-main.md

 ---
 layout: instructors
 title: For Instructors
+collection: instructors
 prev_section:
 next_section: spice-libraries
 permalink: /instructors/main/
 ---

-## So you want to do an electronics camp?
+## So you want to host an electronics camp?

 We would love for our course content to be used, reused, and remixed!